jdonaldson/writeGooder/README.md

 # Install with Vundle

 1. Install vundle using the [instructions][vundle]
-2. Add writeGooder to your bundle list in `.vimrc` and re-source it:
+2. Add writeGooder to your plugin list in `.vimrc` and re-source it:
-    `Bundle 'jdonaldson/writeGooder'`
+    `Plugin 'jdonaldson/writeGooder'`
-3. Run `:BundleInstall`
+3. Run `:PluginInstall`

-To update, just run `:BundleUpdate`
+To update, just run `:PluginUpdate`

 # Install with VAM